didik-maulana/code-challenge/README.md

 ```
 2. Navigate to the platform folder (e.g., leetcode, hackerrank).
 3. Run and test the solutions in the platform website or in your local environment.

-## 🧠 Why This Repository?
-- Practice: Improve problem-solving and coding skills.
-- Documentation: Keep track of solved problems for future reference.
-- Sharing: Help others by sharing solutions and approaches to different problems.

 ## 🧩 Code Challenge Solutions
 ### ✅ HackerRank